-The following diagram describes the relevant corporate relationships within the Power Group of Companies as at May 31, 2023, where ownership is 100%, unless otherwise indicated.
+The following diagram describes the relevant corporate relationships within the Power Group of Companies as at May 31, 2024, where ownership is 100%, unless otherwise indicated.

-Power Corporation of Canada directly controls 100% of Power Financial Corporation.
+Power Corporation of Canada directly owned 100% of Power Financial Corporation.

-Power Financial Corporation directly and indirectly owns 66.010% (excluding 0.023% held by The Canada Life Assurance Company in its segregated funds or for similar purposes).
+Power Financial Corporation, directly and indirectly, owned 66.285% of IGM Financial Inc. (excluding 0.21% held by The Canada Life Assurance Company in its segregated funds or for similar purposes).